 Elizabeth Holmes, once worth $4.5 billion, says she can't afford to pay victims $250 a month

-Lawyers for Elizabeth Holmes are pushing back on the government's bid for the ex-Theranos CEO to pay victims of her fraud, claiming she won't be able to afford the payments.
+Lawyers for Elizabeth Holmes are resisting the government's bid to force the imprisoned imprisoned Theranos founder to repay victims of her fraud, claiming she won't be able to afford the payments.

-Holmes was convicted of defrauding investors in Theranos and ordered to repay $452 million to victims — $250 a month after she's released from prison — who include News Corp. chairman Rupert Murdoch and Oracle CEO Larry Ellison.
+Holmes was convicted of defrauding investors in Theranos and ordered to repay $452 million to victims, who include backers such as News Corp.
+Chairman Rupert Murdoch and Oracle CEO Larry Ellison.

-Holmes is jointly liable for the amount with Sunny Balwani, her ex-boyfriend and Theranos' former COO, who is serving nearly 13 years for his role in the fraud.
+Holmes is jointly liable for the amount with Ramesh "Sunny" Balwani, her ex-boyfriend and Theranos' former chief operating officer, who was sentenced to a terms of nearly 13 years in prison for his role in the fraud.

-The Justice Department last week filed a motion to correct what it called a "clerical error," as the court filings regarding restitution don't include a schedule for repayment aside from a $25 monthly payment while Holmes is serving her prison sentence.
-In their motion, the Justice Department's lawyers proposed that Holmes pay $250 a month, or at least 10% of her income, once she's released from prison.
+However, Holmes' financial judgment doesn't include a payment schedule aside from requiring her to pay $25 a month while in prison.
+The Justice Department last week filed a motion to correct that, calling the omission a "clerical error."
+In their filing, the Justice Department's lawyers proposed that Holmes pay $250 a month, or at least 10% of her income, once she's released from prison.

 That's similar to Balwani's judgment, which requires him to pay $1,000 a month once he's out.